roman-milk/roman-milk.github.io/housewife-bimbo.md

  In her bedroom she put on a sensible pair of panties, as Mable had told her to.
 She held a tiny thong thinking it would be more fun to wear.
 Candy would like it too, but Florence had to be a good girl, and do as she was told.

  Florence skipped down the hall, looking forward to trying on Barbie outfits Mable had promised to buy her.
-Report_Story #1